California Court of Appeal Decision Provides New Guidance on Housing Elements, Fair Housing Law

 HCD's Findings of Substantial Compliance with State Housing Law

 The court first considered the Petitioner's argument that HCD erred when it found the City's amended housing element to be in "substantial compliance" with state housing law.
 This argument focused on the RHN Overlay for the carryover portion of the City's RHNA allocation.

 Housing Element Law provides more stringent requirements for low-income housing that should have been accommodated during the previous cycle, but has instead been rolled over to a new planning cycle.
-Specifically, when identifying sites to accommodate low-income carryover units, jurisdictions must rezone those sites to 1) permit multifamily residential development by right where at least 20 percent of the units are affordable, and 2) provide certain minimum density requirements.2 The City's carryover units were subject to these requirements.
+Specifically, when identifying certain sites to accommodate low-income units, jurisdictions must rezone those sites to 1) permit multifamily residential development by right where at least 20 percent of the units are affordable, and 2) provide certain minimum density requirements.2 The parties and the Court agreed that the City's carryover units were subject to these more stringent requirements.